Skip to Content

 Step 8: Compare results to the Mohs scale

-When you have found the tool or mineral which is harder than your mineral and double-checked that the previous softer mineral or tool is definitely softer than your mineral, you can determine a span of hardness.
+When you have found the tool or mineral that is harder than your mineral and double-checked that the previous softer mineral or tool is softer than your mineral, you can determine a span of hardness.
 For example, your test mineral is harder than glass (5 – 5.5) but softer than a steel file (6 – 6.5), which means your unknown mineral hardness is around 6.

 Check the Mohs hardness scale and mineral encyclopedias.
 Most probably, your tested mineral is feldspar.